kumarabhirup/bulk-mail-cli/README.md

 <br /><br />

 # 📦 `bulk-mail-cli`
-### Send automatic, dynamic and beautifully designed HTML emails to your mailing list.
+### Send automated, dynamic and beautifully designed HTML emails to your mailing list.
 Right from your terminal!

 <br /><br />

 # 🦋 Introduction
-The [YouTube video](https://youtu.be) given below should succesfully enlighten you about what exactly is being developed here.
+Following [YouTube video](https://youtu.be) is a tutorial of using `bulk-mail-cli` like a PRO!

 **_VIDEO IS STILL BEING EDITED..._**

 <br /><br />

-# 👌 What the hell does it do?...
+# 👌 Use it in just 3 steps!...

 <div align="center">